RudolfCardinal/whisker_serial_order/whisker_serial_order/docs/source/development_notes.rst

 Progression maths
 -----------------

-If we progress when *x* of the last *y* trials are performed correctly, then we should have some sense that this isn’t going to happen by chance.
+If we progress when :math:`x` of the last :math:`y` trials are performed correctly, then we should have some sense that this isn’t going to happen by chance.
 In R, use ``binom.test(x, y)`` to get the *p*-value based on the assumption of *P* = 0.5 for chance (and it is, after all, a two-choice test).
 The default values are 10 out of 12, for *p* = 0.03857.

 Trials can also be failed by not responding, affecting the “ignorance ⇒ *P* = 0.5” assumption, but in a conservative way.